 Most Painful Tattoo Spots

-It completely depends on your individual tolerance for pain and where on your body you choose to get tattooed.
-There are some areas, such as fleshy parts of the body, where tattoo's aren't as unpleasant, as opposed to bony elements like the elbow.
+Tattoo pain completely depends on your individual tolerances and where on the body you choose to get tattooed.
+There are some areas, such as fleshy parts of the body, where tattoos aren’t too unpleasant, but there are other locations over bones and dense nerve bundles that can be much more uncomfortable.

 Some people feel very little pain when they are getting tattooed, while others can find it excruciating.
-If you are worried about feeling the latter, read on as you may wish to avoid some of these spots for your tattoo.
+If you are worried about feeling the latter, read on as you may wish to avoid some of the following painful tattoo spots.

 Most Painful Places To Get A Tattoo